SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/docs/extension.md

 ## Extension usage

-Extensions create to their own `JSONScript` integration tests and run them against MediaWiki and Semantic MediaWiki by taking advantage of the existing SMW test infrastructure for integration tests (JSON script interpreter, assertions validators etc.) can:
+Extensions that want to create their own `JSONScript` integration tests and have them run against MediaWiki and Semantic MediaWiki can take advantage of the existing SMW test infrastructure for integration tests (script interpreter, assertions validators etc.) by:

+- Extending the PHPUnit `bootstrap.php`
+- Create a [test case][testcase] that extends from `LightweightJsonTestCaseScriptRunner`

+### Extending the bootstrap

-Add the following lines to the PHPUnit `bootstrap.php`
+To ensure that relevant classes are registered and available during the test run add the following lines to the PHPUnit `bootstrap.php`.

 ```php
 if ( !defined( 'SMW_PHPUNIT_AUTOLOADER_FILE' ) || !is_readable( SMW_PHPUNIT_AUTOLOADER_FILE ) ) {